 I have two peony bushes I purchased from a nursery and five bushes that were divided and replanted from mature peony bushes.

 I planted the two nursery-purchased peonies in the spring of 2010.
 These two bushes didn’t bloom until the spring of 2013.
 It took them three years to produce any blooms.
 It was disappointing to not see blooms for 3 years, but that’s typical with new peonies.

 Below is a photo of one of the nursery-purchased peonies.
-You can see it had a good amount of flowers for the first year it produced blooms.
+You can see it was about 3 feet tall and had a good amount of flowers for the first year it produced blooms.

 I’ve had much more success with the peonies that were divided from mature plants.
 I would plant the divided peonies in the fall, and they would produce at least a few blooms the following spring.